esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 Shows all the frames recorded around the trigger event.

 * Move the mouse across the Finish Strip to seen the current frame in the Zoom window.
-* Shift-mouse-wheel to change magnification in the zoom window.
+* Ctrl-mouse-wheel to change Magnification in the Photo window.
-* Mouse-wheel, or use the Stretch slider to space the frames so that the objects between frames line up.
+* Mouse-wheel, or use the Stretch slider on the right to change the frame spacing so that the frame content lines up.
 * Left-click and Drag (or Scroll Bar) to move sideways.
 * Left-click move the current time line.